Information security policies

 * “Rapidly” is decidedly tongue-in-cheek.
 International standards develop and mature at a similar rate to vintage cheese and fine wine.
 The pace of progress is, at times, glacial, even tectonic.
 Wisdom inevitably takes time to distill and express.

 ** To search for information on any ISO standard, click the magnifying glass at www.ISO.org then enter either just the number (e.g. 27001) or the whole ID in quotes (e.g. “ISO/IEC 27001”) or a likely title/subject word/phrase (e.g. information security) into the search box.
-Optionally click to show a particular type (e.g. standards) or click Advanced search for Standards for further filtering options.
-The most relevant search results are shown first.
-If you are looking for current info, beware withdrawn standards, superceded editions and as-yet-unpublished drafts.
+Optionally click Advanced search for Standards for filtering options.
+The most relevant search results are shown first, after a short delay.
+Beware withdrawn standards, superceded editions and as-yet-unpublished drafts listed among the current, published standards.

 Copyright © 2024 IsecT Ltd. Contact us re Intellectual Property Rights